scripting/wpEditorDemo/README.md

 # wpEditorDemo

-Fully functional browser-based editor that plugs into WordPress via the wpIdentity API.
+Fully functional browser-based editor that plugs into WordPress via  <a href="https://github.com/scripting/wpIdentity">wpIdentity</a>.

+From this demo it should be easy to adapt any browser-based text editor to work with WordPress in the same way WordLand does.

 <a href="http://scripting.com/">DW</a>